the-crypt-keeper/tldw/README.md

     - Firstly, you can check all planned features on the issues page: https://github.com/rmusser01/tldw/issues
     - Anything I come up with or hear about will either just be dropped in, or an issue will be created and then implemented.
     - I plan to add the following in the future in no particular order:
-      - RAG - Retrieval-Augmented Generation support.
-Do not want to use any existing libraries.
-Would prefer to do it all from scratch.
+      - RAG - Retrieval-Augmented Generation support.Naive/basic implementation is in.
+Would like to expand and build out a test suite for it.
       - More API support - I want to add support for more APIs, and I want to make it easier to select between private/Public endpoints in the UI
       - Completely new UI - I want to make the UI more user-friendly and more intuitive.
+(This will come after migration to FastAPI)
         - Gradio is great as PoC, but I think I've shown that this has value and is worth the continued effort.
       - Add support for 'streaming' answers, so it feels more 'real-time'
       - Add TTS/STT support for the UI so you can ask questions directly to the model or have it speak out the results to you.